Multiple scattering model of the quantum random Lorentz gas: Conclusions

 \section{Conclusions}

-We began this paper with an extension of scattering theory to an arbitrary number of spatial dimensions, including dimension one.
+We began this paper with an extension of elastic scattering theory to an arbitrary number of spatial dimensions, including dimension one.
 Among the general concepts that we presented, there are the Green function, the cross section, the optical theorem, and the Airy diffraction pattern.
-On top of that, we derived a scattering model for point scatterers which is expressed in terms of the scattering length $\alpha$.
+On top of that, we derived a scattering model for point scatterers which is expressed in terms of the scattering length $\alpha$, which is a universal parameter for low-energy scattering~\cite{Newton1982, Joachain1979, Taylor2006, Akkermans2007, Bolle1984b, Verhaar1985, Jeszenszki2018, GaspardD2018a, RamirezSuarez2013, Baye2000a}.
 The latter quantity is explicitly related to the interaction potential through the wave function calculated in the inner region.
-Then, we established the Foldy-Lax multiple scattering equations of a quantum particle in a random Lorentz gas of fixed point scatterers.
+Then, we established the Foldy-Lax multiple scattering equations of a quantum particle in a random Lorentz gas of fixed point scatterers~\cite{Foldy1945, Lax1951, *Lax1952, Waterman1961, HuangK2010, Martin2018, Mishchenko2006}.
 The problem is completely described by the symmetric but non-Hermitian multiple scattering matrix $\matr{M}(k)$.
 We verified that the equations satisfy the optical theorem, and thus probability conservation, exploiting the properties of the free-space Green function.
 In this regard, the optical theorem has the important consequence that the eigenvalues of $\matr{M}(k)$ have positive imaginary parts for $k\in\mathbb{R}$.
 We also derived a position-space scattering matrix $\matr{S}(k)$.
 We proved that this matrix is not unitary in the usual way, due to the non-normality of $\matr{M}(k)$, but nevertheless has unit-norm eigenvalues.
 Furthermore, we computed the differential cross section of the random Lorentz gas for an incident plane wave.
-We considered two situations whether the gas is smaller or larger than the scattering mean free path.
-In the first case, we showed that the differential cross section averaged over the scatterer configurations can be described by the Born approximation.
+We considered the ballistic and diffusive regimes.
+In the ballistic regime, we showed that the differential cross section averaged over the scatterer configurations can be described by the Born approximation.
 We also measured the angular fluctuations of the differential cross section for individual random configurations.
-In the second case, a distinct Airy pattern is visible in the forward direction, meaning that the gas is mostly opaque for the incident wave.
+In the diffusive regime, a distinct Airy pattern is visible in the forward direction, meaning that the gas is mostly opaque for the incident wave.
 In addition, this observation shows that the total scattering cross section of the gas is twice its geometrical cross section.
-This is a manifestation of the extinction paradox, a famous paradox in wave mechanics~\cite{Massey1933, Brillouin1949, Hulst1981, Nussenzveig1992, Newton1982, Born2019}.
-To our knowledge, this is the first time this paradox is brought to light for such a complex system.
+This is a manifestation of the extinction paradox, a famous paradox in wave mechanics~\cite{Massey1933, Brillouin1949, Hulst1981, Nussenzveig1992, Newton1982, Born2019, Bienaime2014}.
 Finally, in this paper, we gave a general introduction on the random Lorentz gas model in arbitrary dimension.
-This work will serve as a starting point for more advanced studies on the random Lorentz gas which continue in the next paper~\cite{GaspardD2021b-arxiv}.
+This work will serve as a starting point for a more advanced study of the random Lorentz gas in the complex plane of the wavenumber which takes place in our companion paper~\cite{GaspardD2022b}.